 The superior court also has authority to sentence children with a previous conviction who commit a subsequent violation.
 The Department of Corrections takes custody of repeat offenders.
 A child sentenced as an adult to imprisonment first serves time in the Department of Juvenile Justice until he or she reaches 17 years of age.
 Upon turning 17, the individual is then transferred to the Department of Corrections to complete the rest of the sentence.

 The juvenile court system requires experience and compassion.
-Georgia criminal defense lawyer David Schnipper has been fighting juvenile convictions for years.
+Atlanta criminal defense lawyer David Schnipper has been fighting juvenile convictions for years.
 He is committed to preserving the freedom and opportunities of young adults.
 David Schnipper works closely with parents and children to craft a strategy that best fits their needs.
 He diligently defends the child against baseless allegations, persuading juvenile court judges to exercise the greatest leniency possible.
 Atlanta juvenile crimes Attorney Schnipper understands that counseling, treatment, and community service are always preferable to detention or imprisonment.
 He aggressively advocates for juvenile children to give them the second chance they deserve.
-Call 404-983-6051 today for a free consultation or contact us online.
+Call 404-545-5845 today for a free consultation or contact us online.